 It's time to update your payment card details

-If you have just renewed your debit card, remember to update it to ensure you and your loved ones are continously covered and protected by your takaful certificate.
+If you have just renewed your debit card, remember to update it to ensure you and your loved ones are continuously covered and protected by your takaful certificate.

 Select your language